gurish165/factory-floor-designer/docs/prd.md

 # Factory Floor Designer Application PRD

 ## Overview
 Factory Floor Designer is a web application that helps users design their factory floor by creating layout designs with a grid and 3D objects in a Clash of Clans style.
 The application runs entirely client-side and can be deployed on GitHub Pages, making it easily accessible without backend dependencies.
 The application is optimized for both desktop and mobile browsers in landscape orientation, featuring collapsible sidebars and modals that can be revealed as needed to maximize the main viewport area without occluding the crucial design space.
+In this PRD machines and "objects" are interchangeable.

 ## Technical Stack
-The application should be built using Create React App with the most stable and up-to-date version of TypeScript available.
 For state management, Zustand is the preferred library due to its simplicity and performance.
 The engineering team is encouraged to utilize Lucide icons throughout the application for a consistent visual language.
 Three.js should be implemented for all 3D rendering requirements.
 Data persistence will rely on local browser storage to maintain user designs across sessions without requiring authentication or remote storage.
-CSS should all be done with tailwinds
+CSS should all be done with tailwinds, and should only have tones of black and white, no blue.

 ## Code Organization
 The engineer has flexibility in organizing the codebase, but should adhere to best front-end design practices.
 The project structure should consider eventual deployment to GitHub Pages, ensuring that all necessary build configurations are properly set up.
 Throughout the application, comprehensive logging should be implemented for all operations to facilitate debugging and future maintenance.
 While specific organizational patterns aren't mandated, the code should be structured in a way that promotes readability and maintainability.